A look at James Comey's memorable moments on Capitol Hill | Taiwan News

 JULY 7, 2016

-Days after announcing in unusually public fashion the FBI's decision not to recommend charges in the Hillary Clinton email investigation, Comey faced nearly five hours of often-contentious questioning about how he had reached his conclusion.
+Days after announcing in unusually public fashion the FBI's decision not to recommend charges in the Hillary Clinton email investigation, Comey faced more than four hours of often-contentious questioning about how he had reached his conclusion.

 "People can disagree, can agree, but they will at least understand that the decision was made and the recommendation was made the way you would want it to be — by people who didn't give a hoot about politics, who cared about what are the facts, what is the law," Comey told the House oversight committee.